Midway between Cusco, Peru, the capital of the Inca Empire, and Machu Picchu lies Ollantaytambo.

 For us, it was the perfect place to wander aimlessly, and relax in the creekside eateries.

-If an early morning arrival at the Machu Picchu ruins is most important to you, then a hotel in Aguas Calientes is the best option.
-However, if a more relaxed ambience, and another opportunity to experience Inca ruins sounds more appealing, then a stop in Ollantaytambo is a must.
+If a crack-of-dawn arrival at the Machu Picchu ruins is most important to you, then a hotel in Aguas Calientes is the best option.
+However, if a more relaxed, less touristy ambience, and another opportunity to experience Inca ruins sounds more appealing, then a stop in Ollantaytambo is the way to go.